enparadigm/sharpsell-documentations/versioned_docs/version-2.7.0/platform/react/android/using-sharpsell-react-native.md

 JSONObject data = new JSONObject();
 data.put("route", "mc_directory");

-// For custom mapped directory only
+/*
-// Note - custom directories have to be mapped first to the entry point before implementing int entryPoint = 1;
+For custom mapped directory only
-data.put("entry_point", entryPoint);
+Note - custom directories have to be mapped first to the entry point before implementing This is a sample video, Sharpsell team will provide the value for entry_point */ data.put("entry_point", 1);

 Sharpsell.INSTANCE.open(getReactApplicationContext(), data.toString());
 ```